anthonysSlab/AshenOdyssey/lore.md

 A Species of Cold Blooded Humanoid Reptiles.
 A Generally high wealth society with a strict class separation.
 With the the Royality holing great power over the lower classes.
 They view mutations that enhance the body (flying, fire breath, Regrow limbs) as a blessing, and a reason to be placed in a higher class.
-- Are under the federation
+- Are under the federation/empire.
+- Use Imperial ranks
 - Cold Blooded
 - Black Blood
 - have Horns and Claws